noxbitx/spectral-deprivation-neuroplasticity/README.md

 Red-light-friendly environments created for nighttime adaptation, including amber bulbs and warm LEDs

-Weekly IPL facial treatments allow for 20–30 minutes of brief exposure to full-spectrum light, carefully monitored and limited
+Weekly breaks for personal reasons for 20–30 minutes of brief exposure to full-spectrum light, carefully monitored and limited

+# ⚠️ Important Disclaimer ⚠️

+> This repository documents a personal scientific self-experiment involving prolonged spectral deprivation and neural adaptation.
+The methods described are not intended for replication by the general public and carry potential risks to ocular and neurological health.

+I am not a medical professional, and this experiment is conducted for informational and exploratory purposes only.
+The suppression of visual cone input, particularly through artificial filtering or UV exposure, can lead to permanent vision alteration and unforeseen neurological consequences.

+DO NOT attempt to replicate this experiment without medical oversight, professional supervision, and a full understanding of the risks involved.
+This project is shared for documentation, theoretical discussion, and scientific curiosity only.

 ## Hypothesis